preritasaini1/AI_Quality_Assurance/README.md

 * Real-world webcam accuracy may vary (needs fine-tuning or retraining)
 * Real-time prediction is enhanced with freeze-frame + manual re-detect
 * Future improvement: YOLO-based cap detection, cloud traceability
+* The live link as mentioned in the repository is for the frontend only.
+To connect it with backend is pending.

 ---